cwkingjr/previous-project-list/README.md

 ### NIC to ArcSight Enterprise Security Manager (ESM) ETL - Only Dev
 This was a Python 2 application used to automate the extraction, cleansing, and reformatting of a proprietary network information center (NIC) data dump into internal network attribution information as needed for ingest into the ArcSight ESM Security Incident and Event Management (SIEM) system.
 This tool/data allowed global security engineers to author granular correlation rules and significantly reduce the quantity of false positive alarms presented to security analysts.

+### Analysis and Reporting Console (ARC) - Lead Dev
+This was a regional CERT initiative to create a 3-tier application that would consolidate the ACID incident review system and the Intranet into a single application suite, to include a significant list of new features.
+I built a C# Windows client application, a C# server application (to isolate all internal data structures on the server), and a Perl/Oracle back end.
+Another dev designed the Perl "correlation framework" which would run constantly in the background, consume rule plugins, and generate correlation events based on the rules, pushing them to the database.
+The client app provided filterable views of event data to the analysts, allowed them to check out events to work, and provided the means to annotate events and generate incident reports.
+In addition, the application replicated all knowledge management and support modules from the internet, while adding requested features to them (e.g., instead of providing site news [intranet], provide site news and show each user what they have already read).
+This project was about 1/3 complete when the customer decided to purchase a global SIM product and requested that I  provide engineering and analysis expertise to the HQ product selection team.

 ### Barnyard Solaris Patch - Only Dev
 This was a patch to a C application that processed Snort Intrusion Detection System (IDS) alert files in order to push them into a MySQL database.
 This patch fixed a data extraction issue with Barnyard running on an old version of Solaris that the core maintainers couldn't address since they had no old Solaris systems.
 The patched software supported an enterprise IDS team for about 6 months, until Solaris was upgraded.